 In 1946, grocer Ralph Hammons noticed a lot of wild Black Walnuts growing all over Southwest Missouri.
 Seeing the future potential of this local crop, he bought a cracking machine and began buying Black Walnuts from the hardworking Ozarks people who gathered them each fall.

-Today, Hammons Products Company is still family-owned.
+Over 70 years later, Hammons Products Company is still family-owned.
 The tradition has been carried on by Ralph’s son, Dwain, and now grandson, Brian as well as great-grandson, Jacob, making four generations of Hammons entrepreneurial leaders.